archinetai/audio-ai-timeline/README.md

-# Audio Generation Models
+# Audio AI Timeline
-Here we will keep track of the latest AI models for audio, starting in 2023!
+Here we will keep track of the latest AI models for audio generation, starting in 2023!

 ## 2023